yugt/m515/homework.md

 ## Math 515 homework

+### Homework 10, due Thursday, November 17

+(under construction)
+* Give an example of function from R to R which is continuous and surjective but not open.
+Give an example of a function from R to R which has a closed graph but is not continuous.
+*

 ### Homework 9, due Thursday, November 10

 * BBT, ex.
 12:1.2 (ignore the part about the metric linear space)